realworldocaml/book/book/imperative-programming/README.md

 We'll start with the implementation of a simple imperative dictionary, i.e., a mutable mapping from keys to values.
-This is really for illustration purposes; both Core and the standard library provide imperative dictionaries, and for most real-world tasks, you should use one of those implementations.
-There's more advice on using Core's implementation in particular in [Maps And Hash Tables](maps-and-hashtables.html#maps-and-hash-tables){data-type=xref}.
+This is really for illustration purposes; both `Base` and the standard library provide imperative dictionaries, and for most real-world tasks, you should use one of those implementations.
+There's more advice on using `Base`'s implementation in particular in [Maps And Hash Tables](maps-and-hashtables.html#maps-and-hash-tables){data-type=xref}.
-[dictionaries, imperative]{.idx #DICTimper}[Core standard
+[dictionaries, imperative]{.idx #DICTimper}[Base standard
 library/imperative dictionaries in]{.idx}[imperative
 programming/imperative dictionaries]{.idx #IPimpdict}

-The dictionary we'll describe now, like those in Core and the standard library, will be implemented as a hash table.
+The dictionary we'll describe now, like those in `Base` and the standard library, will be implemented as a hash table.
 In particular, we'll use an *open hashing* scheme, where the hash table will be an array of buckets, each bucket containing a list of key/value pairs that have